AgazienwaBlessing-Lita/AgazienwaBlessing-Lita-AWS-EC2-PROJECT/README.md

 configurations, Control traffic, Connect to other resources securely, Isolate resources, and Enhance security.
 ### VPCs are made up of components like:
-1. Subnets
+* Subnets
-2. Route tables
+* Route tables
-3. Security groups
+* Security groups
-4. Network ACLs
+* Network ACLs
-5. Internet and VPN gateways
+* Internet and VPN gateways
-6. Peering connections.
+* Peering connections.
 I used the vpc created by our instructors which is Lita_Project_Vpc because we have reached the number of vpc's to be created in AWS for free.
 ### HOW TO CREATE VPC
+1. sign in to your amazon console
-1. select region
+2. select region
-2.
+3. search vpc
+4. click on create vpc
+5. fill in the requir informations

+### HOW TO CREATE A PRIVATE NACL
+* fill your name
+* select private NACL
+* fill in your inbound rules, subnet and save changes.

 ![AWS:detail/](/vpc.JPG)